nithril/http2-nginx/README.md

 ### Ack your host file

+I simply update my `/etc/hosts` adding name "minikube" resolved to the minikube IP:

 Get the minikube IP

     minikube service -n opportal-pro-ingress nginx-np

-At that point I simply update my hosts adding name "minikube" resolved to the minikube IP:
+Add entry (where the IP has to be replaced by the output of the minikube service command):

     192.168.49.2 minikube